Azerbaijan State Oil and Industry University: Shooting spree

 On April 30, 2009, a shooting spree occurred at the academy in which thirteen people were killed.
 The perpetrator was Farda Gadirov, a Georgian citizen of Azerbaijani descent.

 Campus

 The campus is on Azadlıq Prospekti (Liberty Avenue) in Baku.

 Organization and administration

-The university is run by a management body of prorectors, supervised by the Scientific Council and the rector Vazeh Asgarov.
+The university is run by a management body of prorectors, supervised by the Scientific Council and the rector Rufat Azizov.

 Academic profile

 The Academy has eight faculties – Geology and Exploration Faculty, Gas, Petroleum and Mining Faculty, Chemical Technologies Faculty, Petro-mechanics Faculty, Energetics Faculty, Automatization of Production Processes Faculty, Engineering Economics, International Economic Relationships and Management Faculty and the Institute for Specialization and Re-education of Workforce for Industrial Organizations.

 Since the breakup of the Soviet Union, ASOA has worked with a dozen Western universities to Westernize and modernize its programs, in particular with Georgia State University to develop a modern Master of Business Administration program.

 ASOA trains students in more than 50 fields: geological engineering, computer sciences, metallurgical engineering, hydrogeology engineering, geophysics engineering, mountain-mining engineering, petroleum and gas construction engineering, heating energetics engineering, equipment production engineering, technology machinery and apparatus engineering, electrical engineering, electronics, communication and radiotechnics engineering, mechatronics and robotechnology engineering, mechanical engineering, information technology and systems engineering, re-manufacturing and repair engineering, metrology, standardization and certification engineering, chemical engineering, petroleum and gas engineering, automatization engineering, management, engineering economics, marketing and so on.